Salkantay Wilderness Trek to Machu ïcchu 4 Days | TreXperience

 Day 1: Cusco → Soraypampa → Humantay Lake → Salkantaypampa (Salka Glamp)

-Early pickup in Cusco, then drive to Soraypampa.
-Hike to turquoise Humantay Lake, continue to Salkantaypampa, and end the day at Salka Glamp with hot drinks, dinner, and starry skies.
+Start with an early pickup in Cusco and a scenic drive to Soraypampa.
+After breakfast, hike to the bright turquoise Humantay Lake, one of the most beautiful glacier lakes in the Andes.
+In the afternoon, continue deeper into the Salkantay Valley and end the day at Salka Glamp with hot drinks, dinner, and big mountain skies.

 Day 2: Salka Glamp → Salkantay Lake → Frozen Inca Pass → Sisaypampa → Inca Canal Camp

-Day 3: Inca Canal → Paucarcancha → Llactapata → Km 82 → Ollantaytambo → Aguas Calientes
+Day 3: Inca Canal → Pampacahuana Valley → Paucarcancha → Wayllabamba → Patallacta → Km 82 → Ollantaytambo → Aguas Calientes

 Day 4: Machu Picchu → Aguas Calientes → Cusco

-• Plan: Early bus up + guided tour of Machu Picchu (2–3 hrs)
+• Plan: Early bus up + guided tour of Machu Picchu, around 2–3 hrs

 • Meals: Breakfast included • Hotel: Not included

-Note: Times and camps may change due to weather, trail conditions, train schedules, and group pace.
+Note: Hiking times, camps, train schedules, Machu Picchu circuits, and return times may change due to weather, trail conditions, official regulations, and group pace.

 Included